 Maximize the Value of Your CX Program

-In today’s customer-centric marketing landscape, most companies understand the value of having a customer experience (CX) research program in place to identify ways to improve their customers’ brand interactions.
+In today’s customer-centric marketing landscape, most companies understand the value of having a customer experience research program in place.
 Finding ways to maximize the value of your CX research program is critically important.
-We’ve outlined some ways to do just that, focusing on two key areas:
+We’ve outlined some ways to do just that.

 Marketers can tap into a wide variety of sources for customer and market data.
-Valuable insights can come from Big Data, customer databases, listening to social media, reviewing website comments, and industry reports.
+Valuable insights can come from customer databases, social listening, reviews and comments, and industry reports.
 What can you do to make sure you’re getting the greatest value out of your customer experience research?

 Focus on what’s most important for your business

 Before you begin, document your primary objectives and key improvement areas.
-For example, if sales are down for a specific product line, then look more in-depth at feedback from customers who’ve recently used this product.
-In addition to considering what’s important from a business perspective, identify what areas are most important to your customers and which ones are their largest pain points.
+For example, if sales are down for a specific product line, then look into feedback from customers who’ve recently used this product.
+In addition to considering what’s important from a business perspective, identify what areas are most important to your customers and which are their largest pain points.

 Review qualitative feedback

-With so much quantitative data available, you might find yourself digging deep into survey scores without getting at the underlying factors impacting CX.
+With so much quantitative data available, you might find yourself digging deep into survey scores without getting at the underlying factors impacting the customer experience.
 Don’t overlook the value of also reviewing feedback to any open-ended questions to uncover the reasons why certain brand experiences may be causing consumer frustrations.
+Further qualitative follow-up can provide even deeper insight.

 Be sure to integrate data from multiple sources, whenever available.
-Include relevant findings from across different customer types or consumer groups.
-In order to take advantage of the opportunities uncovered by your CX research, your stakeholders need to have the data translated into a relevant and easily understood story.
+Include relevant findings from across different customer groups.
+In order to take advantage of the opportunities uncovered by your research, your stakeholders need to have the data translated into a relevant and easily understood story.

 Share CX Knowledge Broadly